Custom email providers for Microsoft Dynamics CRM

 The Microsoft Dynamics CRM Email Router includes different email providers, each implementing a particular email protocol.
 For example, the POP3 email provider examines email messages that are received by a POP3 mailbox and calls into Microsoft Dynamics CRM to create email activities.
 The SMTP email provider connects to Microsoft Dynamics CRM to download email activities waiting to be sent, composes the email messages, and submits the email messages to an SMTP server.

 For each type of email provider, several instances of the provider may be executing at the same time.
 For example, at a given time, five instances of the POP3 email provider may be running, each processing email messages from one mailbox and delivering email to a different organization.

-Documentation about writing email providers is not available in this Microsoft Dynamics CRM SDK release.
-Refer to the E-mail Providers documentation in the Microsoft Dynamics CRM 4.0 SDK.
+For more information about writing email providers, refer to the E-mail Providers documentation in the Microsoft Dynamics CRM 4.0 SDK.